Koena-SAS/connect-access/docs/docs/developer-documentation/contributing.md

 Before creating an issue, please search in the [existing issues](https://gitlab.com/koena/connect-access/-/issues) if something similar doesn't already exist.

 In case of bug report, providing detailed instructions to reproduce can really help fixing the bug quickly.
+Please use the provided issue templates.

 ## Documentation